OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/intro/02-the-command-line.md

 cd /root
 ```

 This command changes the present working directory to `/root`.

 Earlier, we mentioned the idea of a 'path' in passing.
-To expand, a path (or 'absolute path')is like the full address to something in the file system.
-So for example, if you have a directory called `kittens` in your `/root` folder, the path of that directory is `/root/kittens`.
-Similarly, for a file called `kittens.jpg` in `/root/kittens`, the path would be `/root/kittens/kittens.jpg`.
+A path (or 'absolute path') is like the full address to something in the file system.
+For example, if you have a directory called `kittens` in your `/root` folder, the path of that directory is `/root/kittens`.
+Similarly, for a file called `adorable.jpg` in `/root/kittens`, the path would be `/root/kittens/adorable.jpg`.

-Of course typing out the full path everything gets tedious, so there's lots of shortcuts that `cd` can understand in the form of 'relative paths'.
+Typing out the full path everything can become tedious, so there are many shortcuts that `cd` can understand in the form of 'relative paths'.
 There are some path aliases that change where it leads depending on the context.

 * To go to the `/root` on the Omega (or the home folder as a different user) `cd` with no arguments will take us there.
-* The relative path for the 'directory above' is `/..`, so `cd /..` will take us up one level no matter where we are.
+* The relative path for the 'directory above' is `..`, so `cd ..` will take us up one level no matter where we are.
 * To get to any sub-directories in the working directory, we can `cd <name of directory>` instead of the absolute path.

 All of the shortcuts above work with each other too!